dodie/scott/readme.md

 ```

-It automatically tracks the state of the test to provide the important details for a failing scenario,
+It automatically tracks the internal state of the test to provide the important details for a failing scenario,
 favoring simple assertions expressed mostly in plain Java over the extensive use of test libraries,
 such as Hamcrest or AssertJ.
 (Although it plays nicely with other testing tools and frameworks.)